sonakshireddy/Seq2Seq-Pytorch-REST_API/README.md

 ### Steps to run the model:

 1) Download the glove model from [here](https://archive.org/download/glove.6B.50d-300d/glove.6B.50d.txt)
-2) Change all the paths provided in utils/constants.py to the paths in your local system - For example) Glove model path is glove_model_path
+2) Change all the paths provided in utils/constants.py to the paths in your local system - For example) glove_model_path variable in the file needs to be changed to the path of the downloaded file above
+3) Run save_glove_vectors.py in glove_emb/
+  *    *python save_glove_vectors.py*
-3) Run train_model.py in train\train_model.py
+4) Run train_model.py in train/
    *   *python train_model.py*

 ### Steps to Predict the Model: